salihmarangoz/dawn_ik/README.md

 - Generated code is for that robot, while using dawn_ik.
 - `settings.yaml` is set for that robot, while using collision_ik.

 For doing the experiments you can start everything **ALL-IN-ONE** line.
-Check the launch file for the description of the input args.
+Stop roscore and all other things.
+Available robots for experiments are `horti`, `lite6` and `mick`.
+Available solvers are `dawn_ik` and `collision_ik`.

 ```bash
 $ roslaunch dawn_ik run_experiment.launch robot_name:=horti solver:=dawn_ik waypoints_file:=test endpoint_frame:=head_link_eef
 ```

+Waypoints are located in `waypoints` folder.
 Results are saved into the `results` folder.
 For analyzing and generating figures see `results/analyze_results.ipynb` notebook.

 ### TODO